axelpale/nudged/doc/API.md

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>

-- an object `{ a, b, c, d, e, g }` that represents the matrix below.
+- an object `{ a, b, c, d, e, f }` that represents the matrix below.

 ```